 The term powder room has been around since the eighteenth century.
 It was considered a closet-sized room where people applied extra powder to their wigs.
 The Victorian times kept the term “powder room” to discreetly excuse oneself.

 These vestiges of the Victorian era abound in charm, but with old age, charm can fade.
 Though small in size, powder bathrooms leave a large impression on the way your guests view your home because they are usually centrally located on the first floor.
 When you entertain guests, they are most likely to use the powder room.
 Containing just a toilet and a sink, they are relatively quick and inexpensive to remodel, but when updated, guests will surely notice and comment on your newly renovated powder room.
-Don’t forget that size matters, meaning that it is often cost effective to put high-end finishes in smaller bathrooms.
-The team at Copper Sky Design + Remodel can make the charm of this quaint little room palpable again.
+An abundance of character and charm can be established through use of wallpaper and tile, even in a small space like a powder room.

-Kids’ bathrooms are best separated from powder rooms due the inevitable toys, and sometimes messes, that they leave behind after playing in the bathtub.
-They can incorporate a more playful feel with color tones and features more suited to their personalities.
+Homeowners typically incorporate a more playful vibe with bold color palettes and features in their kids’ bathrooms.
 Thinking of style and functionality for kids’ bathrooms is important.
-Drawers and vanities should never be out of reach for your kids, and it can be helpful to have higher walls on the bathtub to prevent splashes from reaching your floor to cause water damage.
-One big difference between a powder room and a kids’ bathroom is that kids’ bathrooms have a bathtub.
-For the bathtub, we usually recommend a one-piece laminate surround or tile with epoxy grout.
-Flooring typically consists of vinyl or a laminate for minimal wear and tear, or for a higher-end finish that will last when your children become older, we can install an attractive tile with epoxy grout.
-When planning your kids’ bathroom remodel, expect to pay on the lower end, around $100 to $150 per square foot.
+Drawers and vanities should never be out of reach for your kids, and it can be helpful to have higher walls on the bathtub to prevent splashes from reaching your floor.
+One big difference between a powder room and a kids’ bathroom is that kids’ bathrooms typically have a bathtub.
+Tile flooring is a popular option for kids’ bathrooms as there are many colors and styles to choose from, and it is easy to keep clean.

 Primary Bathroom Addition: